ansys/pymechanical-env/README.rst

 Basic usage
 -----------

-Once ``ansys-mechanical-env`` and ``ansys-mechanical-core`` are installed, ``mechanical-env`` can be run in the command line.
-This command line script is intended to support launching and testing embedded instances of `pymechanical` on Linux.
+Once the ``ansys-mechanical-env`` and ``ansys-mechanical-core`` packages are installed, you can run the Mechanical-Env command-line tool to launch and test embedded instances of PyMechanical on Linux.

-Launch a Python shell containing environment variables set up by ``mechanical-env``.
-This allows you to interact with a Python shell that contains environment variables necessary for running embedded instances on Linux.
+Launching a Python shell containing environment variables set up by the Mechanical-Env tool allows you to run embedded instances of PyMechanical on Linux.

+Launch the Python shell with this command.

 ..code:: bash

     mechanical-env python

-  Once you are in the Python shell, you can run an embedded instance of `pymechanical`.
+In the Python shell, use this code to run an embedded instance of PyMechanical.

 ..code:: python

     >>> import ansys.mechanical.core as pymechanical
     >>> app = pymechanical.App()
     >>> print(app)

-Run all embedding tests in the `pymechanical` repository.
-This is an alternative to using .workbench_lite.
+Run all embedding tests in the PyMechanical repository with this command:

   ..code:: bash

      xvfb-run mechanical-env pytest -m embedding

+Running the preceding command is an alternative to using ``.workbench_lite``.

 How to test
 -----------

 This project takes advantage of `tox`_.
-This tool allows to automate common development tasks (similar to Makefile) but it is oriented towards Python development.
+This tool allows you to automate common development tasks (similar to Makefile), but it is oriented towards Python development.

-Using tox
+Using ``tox``
-^^^^^^^^^
+^^^^^^^^^^^^^

-As Makefile has rules, `tox`_ has environments.
-In fact, the tool creates its own virtual environment so anything being tested is isolated from the project in order to guarantee project's integrity.
-The following environments commands are provided:
+As Makefile has rules, ``tox`` has environments.
+In fact, ``tox`` creates its own virtual environment so anything being tested is isolated from the project to guarantee the project's integrity.
+These environments commands are provided:

-- **tox -e style**: will check for coding style quality.
+- **tox -e style**: Checks for coding style quality.
-- **tox -e py**: checks for unit tests.
+- **tox -e py**: Checks for unit tests.
-- **tox -e py-coverage**: checks for unit testing and code coverage.
+- **tox -e py-coverage**: Checks for unit testing and code coverage.
-- **tox -e doc**: checs for documentation building process.
+- **tox -e doc**: Checks for documentation-building process.

 Raw testing
 ^^^^^^^^^^^